Togo: Official and widely spoken languages

 Conclusion

 The linguistic diversity of this West African nation reflects its rich cultural heritage.
 French, as the official language, remains a cornerstone of governance and commerce.
-Meanwhile, indigenous tongues like Éwé and Kabiye thrive in the south and north, connecting families and communities11.
+Meanwhile, indigenous tongues like Éwé and Kabiye thrive in the south and north, connecting families and communities.

 Modern trends, such as the rise of Miwé, highlight the adaptability of local languages.
 These efforts ensure that cultural identity remains strong in a rapidly changing world.
 From rural villages to urban centers, the population continues to balance tradition with innovation.